etternagame/etterna/Docs/Crashpad.md

 # Using Google Crashpad with Etterna

-Etterna now uses Google Crashpad for crash handling, which gives developers significantly more information when it comes to discovering why the program crashed, but also affects users when it comes to submitting crash reports.
+Etterna now uses Google Crashpad for crash handling, which gives developers significantly more information when it comes to discovering why the program crashed but also affects users when it comes to submitting crash reports.

 ## Table of Contents